Williams Riveros

-Williams Ismael Riveros Ibáñez (born 20 November 1992) is a Paraguayan professional footballer who plays as a defender for Universitario de Deportes.
+Williams Ismael Riveros Ibáñez (born 20 November 1992) is a Paraguayan professional footballer who plays as a defender for Peruvian Liga 1 club Universitario de Deportes.

 Career

 Riveros' career began in Paraguay with Sportivo Trinidense, who he made two appearances for in the 2010 Paraguayan Primera División season; his debut arriving on 1 August during a 1–5 loss to Cerro Porteño.
-The club were relegated in 2010, Riveros subsequently remained with them for two seasons in the División Intermedia.
-In January 2013, Riveros left to join Primera B Metropolitana's Flandria in Argentina.
+The club was relegated in 2010, Riveros subsequently remained with them for two seasons in the División Intermedia.

+In January 2013, he left to join Primera B Metropolitana's Flandria in Argentina.
 He made sixteen appearances for Flandria before netting his first goal, versus Tristán Suárez on 18 April 2014.
-He scored three goals in first three campaigns, before scoring six times in the following three.

-On 25 July 2017, Argentine Primera División side Temperley loaned Riveros.
+Riveros scored three goals in his first three campaigns, before scoring six times in the following three.
+On 25 July 2017, Argentine Primera División side Temperley took him on a loan.
 His first match came on 27 August against River Plate.
-Overall, he featured fifteen times whilst on loan with Temperley.
+Overall, Riveros featured fifteen times whilst on loan with Temperley and, with him, the club was relegated to the Primera Nacional.
 He returned to a recently relegated Flandria in July 2018, prior to immediately leaving on loan once again to Ecuadorian club Delfín.
-He netted on his Delfín debut, scoring the opening goal of a 2–0 victory over L.D.U.
+Riveros netted on his Delfín debut, scoring the opening goal of a 2–0 victory over L.D.U.
 Quito.
+He became a key player and contributed to Delfín winning the 2019 Serie A and finishing as the runners-up of the 2019 Copa Ecuador.

+In January 2020, Riveros was signed by Barcelona de Guayaquil.
+In 2022, he was sent on loan for one season to Cerro Porteño in Paraguay, where he played 14 games and was barely selected in the second half of the season.

+In 2023, he was again sent on loan for one season to Universitario de Deportes in Peru, where he would play both the Liga 1 and the Copa Sudamericana.
+Riveros made his debut on matchday 4 of the Apertura phase against Unión Comercio; a game in which he did not have a good performance, being criticized for that.
+After the arrival of manager Jorge Fossati, he had a marked improvement in his game.
+On matchday 8 of the Clausura phase, Riveros scored the winning goal in a 1–0 home victory against Deportivo Binacional.
+As his first season went on, he became an undisputed starter for la U and won his third national title after Universitario defeated Alianza Lima in that year's finals.
+In December, after running out his contract with Barcelona, Riveros signed for Universitario with a contract for 2 seasons.